floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

-Microchips communicate with the outside world via input/output pins, and a typical 8-bit home computer system is essentially just a handful of microchips talking to each other though their 'pin API'.
+Microchips communicate with the outside world via input/output pins, and a typical 8-bit home computer system is essentially just a handful of microchips talking to each other through their 'pin API'.

 The chipz project follows that same idea: The basic building blocks are self-contained chip emulators which communicate with other chip emulators via